Li Na: 2007–2009

 Li started the year by participating at Tier III event in Gold Coast, Australia, where she reached the second round.
 The next week, she competed in Sydney.
 She defeated Francesca Schiavone in the first round, Elena Dementieva in the second, saving five match points, and Katarina Srebotnik in the quarterfinal.
 Then, she made it to the semifinals, losing a tough match to Kim Clijsters, 5–7 in the third set.
 However, she rose to a career high of No. 16 afterwards.

-Li Na followed her strong showing at the Medibank tournament with an equally strong showing at the Australian Open, where she advanced to the fourth round.
+Li Na followed her strong showing at Sydney with an equally strong showing at the Australian Open, where she advanced to the fourth round.
 Seeded 19th, Li dispatched Elena Bovina and Lourdes Domínguez Lino in straight sets through the first two rounds, leading to a matchup with No. 9 Dinara Safina.
 The match was postponed due to rain, but Li handily beat Safina to advance to the fourth round to play Swiss star, No. 6 Martina Hingis.
 Due to a rain delay and the fact that Hingis played on Rod Laver Arena, a roofed court, on the originally scheduled day, Hingis had an extra day of rest.
 The match the previous day seemed to have no effect, as Li took the first set from Hingis.
 However, Na faded as the match went on and lost while committing 69 unforced errors.
 Despite the loss, the tournament was a success for Li, as it marked the third straight time in a Grand Slam that she advanced at least to the fourth round.

-At the Tier I Pan Pacific Open in Tokyo, Japan, Li advanced to the second round, defeating Lilia Osterloh before losing to Samantha Stosur in two sets, converting zero of eleven break points.
-At the important Pacific Life Open in Indian Wells, California, Li made a strong showing, advancing to the semifinals.
+At the Tier I Pan Pacific Open in Tokyo, Li advanced to the second round, defeating Lilia Osterloh before losing to Samantha Stosur in two sets, converting zero of eleven break points.
+At the important Indian Wells Open in California, Li made a strong showing, advancing to the semifinals.
 She lost to Daniela Hantuchová in the semifinal.
-She continued her good form at the Miami Masters, losing just three games in her first two matches against Tamira Paszek and Katarina Srebotnik, before stunning fourth-seeded Kim Clijsters in three sets.
+She continued her good form at the Miami Open, losing just three games in her first two matches against Tamira Paszek and Katarina Srebotnik, before stunning fourth-seeded Kim Clijsters in three sets.
 She then lost in the quarterfinals to Anna Chakvetadze.

 She then moved onto the green clay of Amelia Island, where she suffered a shock second-round exit, after receiving a first round bye, to former top-20 player Karolina Šprem in straight sets.
 At the Family Circle Cup held in Charleston, South Carolina, she fell in the third round to Anabel Medina Garrigues.
 After losing in a grass tune-up event in Birmingham, Li pulled out of every tournament she was to play in the summer, including Wimbledon and the US Open, citing a rib injury.